min2ha/ukwa-site/content/target/56490/index.en.md

   "start_date": "2017-08-09T09:00:00Z"
 }

-# RISE: Research on Improving Systems of Education

 The RISE programme is a large scale, multi-country research programme that seeks to answer the question: “What works to improve education systems to deliver better learning for all at scale in developing countries?”